 With trees built close to homes and foundations, underground pipes can be put under pressure and placed at risk of blockages and cracks.
 While sometimes it is not possible or advisable to remove old trees, care should be taken when planting new ones.

-Some trees and plants have vigorous root systems that can cause sewer blockages and overflows if they’re planted close to pipes, and some trees are more ‘pipe friendly’ than others.
+Some trees and plants have vigorous root systems that can cause sewer blockages and overflows if they’re planted too close to pipes.
+Some trees are more ‘pipe friendly’ than others.

 How to avoid tree roots in your sewer pipes…